-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 8.1 What types of evidence are permissible in your jurisdiction?
 Is expert evidence accepted?

-The parties can present documentary evidence, usually at an initial written stage of the proceedings (in the complaint and the answer to the complaint).
-The parties can also ask for other evidence (eg, the declaration of the other party's representative, witnesses, expert witnesses and a request for documents).
+The parties can present documentary evidence, usually at the initial written stage of the proceedings (in the statement of claim or defence).
+The parties can also ask for other evidence (eg, a declaration of the other party's representative, witnesses and expert witnesses and a request for documents).
 The examination and cross-examination of witness and witness experts take place at a trial hearing.

 Expert evidence is usually the key evidence on which the court will rely.
 Each party has the right to appoint its own expert.
 As claimants have the burden of quantifying their claims at the time of filing, they must file an expert report quantifying the damage suffered (prepared by an expert).
 It is common practice for the defendant to submit an expert report rebutting the claimant's report and providing its own counterfactual analysis.
-The defendant must submit its expert report five days before the preliminary hearing, which may be convened promptly.
+The defendant must submit its expert report five days before the preliminary hearing (or 30 days after filing of the statement of claim or defence in case of oral proceedings), which may be convened promptly.
 Therefore, preparing the expert report sufficiently in advance is crucial.

-The court may also appoint a judicial expert upon a party's request as stated in Article 339 of the Civil Procedure Act; however, the appointment of judicial experts is not common in competition damages claims, due to the expertise required and the way in which the Spanish system is structured (where experts are appointed from a pre-determined list that does not include experts in this field).
+The court may also appoint a judicial expert upon a party's request as stated in Article 339 of the Civil Procedure Act; however, experts are appointed from a pre-determined list that does not include experts in this field.

 8.2 What is the applicable standard of proof?